 Answer D is wrong.
 A non-contact infrared thermometer can be used to check for restrictions.
 The conversion in temperature from top to bottom should be smooth and even.

-25. An engine with a viscous fan clutch makes a whirling noise that increases with engine speed.
+25. An engine with a viscous fan clutch makes a whirring noise that increases with engine speed.
 Which of the following is MOST likely causing this condition?

 - A. A damaged fan blade.

 Answer A is wrong.
 Check for cracks and excessive wear, especially in plastic fan blades.
 They provide airflow through the radiator fins, transferring heat from the engine's coolant to the outside air.